 It’s been a long and boring day at home.
 Maybe it’s because there’s a heatwave going on outside and you’ve had it, or perhaps it happens to be an exceptionally cold winter day.
 Whatever the reason, you’ve spent the day browsing around for activities, cafes, restaurants, and sights in Korea that you are now eager to visit in person.
 All you need is someone to go with!
-The words ‘let’s go’ are at the tip of your tongue… when all of a sudden you realize you don’t know them correctly in Korean after all!
+The phrase ‘let’s go’ is at the tip of your tongue… when all of a sudden you realize you don’t know them correctly in Korean after all!

 ‘Let’s Go’ in Korean

 가자 (gaja) is how you most commonly say let’s go in Korean.
 Sweet and simple!
 However, bear in mind that this phrase is informal and should only be used with your friends or significant other.
 You’ll form this phrase simply by mixing the stem, 가 (ga), from the verb ‘to go’ 가다 (gada), with -자 (ja), the marker expressing suggestion.

 So while you may not need to use it often, it is useful to learn the more formal version of how to say let’s go in Korean.
 You’ll still use 가 (ga), but you will combine it with the formal marker -(으)ㅂ시다 (- (eu) ㅂsida) to form the correct phrase.
 The end result is 갑시다 (gabshida).
 You may wish to use this with new acquaintances or with people of a higher position in authority than you.

 This video shows How to Say “Let’s Go” in Korean

 While it is possible for you to study the words in this article simply by reading their romanized versions, it will come in handy for you to be able to read Hangeul if you ever wish to come to Korea.
 Hangeul is the Korean alphabet, and not difficult to learn.
 In fact, you can learn it in just 90 minutes.